Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Do not use out of date eye drops or make-up.

-• Wipe away with separate towels and pillows so as not to be infected.
+• Use separate towels and pillows so as to avoid infection.

-• It is important to be as much exposed to smoke and dust as possible.
+• Shouldn’t expose to smoke and dust if possible.

 Safe Practices and Cleanliness of the Eyes